kyma-project/kyma-environment-broker/testing/e2e/skr/skr-test/README.md

 BTP_OPERATOR_URL=
 BTP_OPERATOR_TOKENURL=

-AL_SERVICE_KEY= #must be a cloud foundry service key with the info about `UAA (User Account and Authentication)`.
-Learn more about [Managing Service Keys in Cloud Foundry](https://docs.cloudfoundry.org/devguide/services/service-keys.html).
+AL_SERVICE_KEY= #must be a Cloud Foundry service key with the info about UAA (User Account and Authentication).
+To learn more about Managing Service Keys in Cloud Foundry, go to: https://docs.cloudfoundry.org/devguide/services/service-keys.html.
 ```

 2. To set up the environment variables in your system, run: